MariamMosaad86/AutomationPlayGround/README.md

 - Allure Report

 ### Automation Framework Structure:
--This framework is structured as follows:
+- This framework is structured as follows:
  - in Main Folder
   - Driver Factory
   - Browser Actions